dashbitco/broadway/README.md

   end

   defp process_data(data) do
-    # Do some calculations, generate a JSON representation, etc.
+    # Do some calculations, generate a JSON representation, process images.
   end
 end
 ```

+API reference, examples, how tos and more at [https://hexdocs.pm/broadway](https://hexdocs.pm/broadway).

 ## License